mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ### From other services inside the project

 Other services can access the database using its **hostname** and **port**, as they are part of the same private project network.
-It’s highly recommended to utilize the **==connectionString==** environment variable that Zerops creates automatically for each database, especially when using the HA mode, as it makes sure to include all the info required for HA.
-More info in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
+It’s highly recommended to utilize the **==connectionString==** environment variable that Zerops creates automatically for each database, especially when using the HA mode, as it makes sure to include all the information required for HA.
+Find out more in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
 See also the list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#mariadb) for the MariaDB Service.

 For more flexibility with future potential hostname changes, it's always recommended to use them indirectly via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html) (referencing implicit Zerops environment [variables](/documentation/environment-variables/helper-variables.html#mariadb)) in each project service separately.
-This allows you to eliminate all direct dependencies in the application code, which in turn means simplification and increased flexibility.
+This allows you to eliminate all direct dependencies in the application code, which in turn means simplicity and increased flexibility.
 Another reason not to hard-code the values inside your applications is that it can be dangerous because it is easy to commit them (like your credentials) into a repository, potentially exposing them to more people than intended.

-### From local environment
+### From the local environment

 The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zcli VPN.

-To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as said before.
+To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as previously mentioned.
 This allows you to access the database the same way other services inside the project can, but unlike those services, you cannot use references to the environment variables.
-Therefore, you should copy the values manually through the „**How To Access** / **Database access details**“ section of the service detail in your application if you need some of them and use them in your private local configuration strategy.
+Therefore, if you need to use them, you should copy the values manually through the "**How To Access** / **Database access details**“ section of the service detail in your application and use them in your private local configuration strategy.

 ![MariaDB Service](./images/MariaDB-Database-Access-Details.png "Database Access Details")